Tailored curriculum dedicated to meeting the specialized needs for our NJ students.

 New Alliance Academy, working closely with the school district, uses a flexible model in which the curriculum is tailored for each student according to their age, educational experience, cognitive abilities and school history.
 This takes into account areas in which they excel as well as gaps in previous schooling.
 All academic courses are facilitated by New Jersey Certified teachers and are aligned with the New Jersey Core Curriculum Content Standards and Common Core State Standards.

 At New Alliance Academy, we believe variety and in-depth study heighten the educational experience of our students.
-Each academic course meets for 65 minutes three times a week or for 50 minutes four times a week.
+Each academic course meets three days a week for 65-minute classes and one 50-minute class.
 Each weekday is different.

 This research-supported approach to learning allows teachers and students to go deeper into course material, focus on essential questions and thoroughly practice new skills.
 The schedule allows more time for experiencing the novel in English, the lab in science, and the debate in history.
 New Alliance Academy students develop 21st century learning skills such as inquiry and problem solving that encourage teamwork and respect for the contributions of all.

 Students’ interests and talents beyond academics are nourished through electives.
 Students may also be able to work on independent study projects, participate in work study, take college courses, and travel beyond school boundaries for enrichment opportunities.